 Use <br> to force line breaks in your translation's text.

 If you're using the Transifex Live Sidebar or Transifex Editor to translate your content, you just need to add the <br> element wherever you need a line break.
 Let's say you have the following translation string, and you want to split it into multiple lines on your website:

 Just add the <br> elements as you need them in the translation string:

 Then, the translation string will be displayed considering the line break elements recently added:

-Then, the translation string will be displayed considering the non-break spaces recently added:
+Then, the translation string will be displayed considering the non-breaking spaces recently added:

 Looking for more help?
 Get support from our Transifex Community Forum!

 Find answers or post to get help from Transifex Support and our Community.